Eric Ho

-Ho is most noted for his "Miles" (Made in the Lower East Side) project, which raised over $32,000 in crowdsourcing funds. whose kickstarter raised over $32,000.
-The project was created to convert over 200 abandoned New York City storefronts into usable spaces.
-According to The New York Times, Ho hoped that theater companies could take advantage of the spaces.
+Ho is most noted for his "miLES" (Made in the Lower East Side) project, which raised over US$32,000 in crowdsourcing funds. whose Kickstarter campaign raised over US$32,000.
+The project was created to convert underused or vacant New York City storefronts into short‑term spaces for cultural, community and entrepreneurial uses.
+A later profile in The New York Times described Ho as “the pop‑up activist of the Lower East Side” and highlighted his role in activating vacant storefronts through miLES.
+According to an earlier article from The New York Times’ Local East Village blog, Ho hoped that theatre companies and other community groups could take advantage of the spaces.